IgniteUI/igniteui-docfx/en/components/tree.md

 ---
-title: Tree Component - Native Angular | Ignite UI for Angular
+title: Angular Tree Component | Ignite UI for Angular | Infragistics
-_description:
+_description: The Ignite UI for Angular Tree allows rendering hierarchical data in an easy-to-navigate view and supports features like selection and load on demand.
+Try it for FREE
-_keywords:
+_keywords: angular tree, angular tree component, ignite ui for angular, UI controls, infragistics
 ---

 # Angular Tree Component Overview